StoreyMS/pizzadeliveryrepo/README.md

 # pizzadeliveryrepo
-this contains a pizza delivry alg
+this contains a pizza delivery alg